goodnightng0/Poets/README.md

-# Topic: Can the gender of poets be classified based on their poem content/styles?
+# Can the gender of poets be classified based on their poem content/styles?
 Project for our Data Science Study #Team 통소여
 ![Topic](/pictures/topic.png)